Want to learn to eat mindfully? Then you may be interested in Andrea Liberstein’s new book “Well Nourished”

 Overall, Well Nourished definitely does a good job of introducing us to mindful eating and showing us how to bring about a healthy body, mind and soul via our relationship to food.

-If you’ve been wanting to start eating mindfully but we’re sure how to go about it, Well Nourished is a good choice.
+If you want to learn to eat mindfully but were not sure how to go about it, Well Nourished is a good choice.

 Well Nourished is available on Amazon now.
 Have a look and let me know your thoughts about this latest mindfulness book.